2020 EXECUTIVE COMMITTEE

 Listen, in order to maintain air-speed velocity, a swallow needs to beat its wings forty-three times every second, right?

 – Guard #1, Monty Python and the Holy Grail

 Following a long personal tradition of having too much to do and then complaining about it, he participated in MUNUSAL 2017 as part of the press team.
-He went on to join the MUNUSAL delegation in KULMUN 2018 and was part of the ExCom in the 2018 edition of MUNUSAL.
+He went on to join the MUNUSAL delegation in KULMUN 2018 and was part of the ExCom in the 2018 and 2019 editions of MUNUSAL.

 Other than being part of the MUN family he loves music.
 He studied saxophone for 10 years in music school and after that went on to learn the tenor banjo, piano and guitar.
 He loves different genres such as Irish music, bluegrass, dixie jazz, blues, rock and a bunch of others.
 He is also a language geek and can (and probably will) tell you a “fun” fact about a given language if he catches you off-guard.

 Even though this year he will be studying in Paris, he will remain part of the ExCom and will come back for the 2019 edition, because there is no cure for MUN addiction and accepting it is part of the process.

 He wants everyone to have a nice memory of MUNUSAL (and Salamanca too, of course) and will work together with the other ExCom members to make sure every delegate goes back home saying marvellous things about both the conference and the city.

 Elena Velar Rojo